MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 ```

 The latest configuration replaces the previous configuration.
 Replacement occurs for the entire config, not just for configuration elements who appear in the `BPoP` header.

+Please note that this behavior applies only when there is no enterprise policy override.
+In case if enterprise policy enabled by the browser config, the BPoP behaves as configured by the policy.
+More details on key management and storage for enterprise use cases are covered later in this document.

 ### Retrieval model